mdcutone/psychxr/docs/installing.rst

 If this happens try the above steps again or another installation method.
-If you are really stuck, consider submitting an issue to the project's GitHub page detailing the steps you took.
-It is likely that the problem is not your fault and might be due to unclear or erroneous documentation.
+If you are really stuck, consider submitting an issue to the project's GitHub page detailing the steps you took and were things began to fail.
+It is likely that the any difficulty encountered is not your fault and might be due to unclear or erroneous documentation.
+Suggestions and fixes are always welcome to make the process smoother for everyone.